psa-jforestier/pypymorse/README.md

 - Specify the mixture ratio : `python pypymorse.py --mix M`.
 Indicate how many sample to discard.
 Basically, it allows to change the sample frequency from full speed (M=1 : 44smp/s) to low speed (M=10 : 4smp/s).
 It is supposed to change the CPU usage, but there is no real difference.

-- *TODO* Change input sample rate : `python pypymorse.py --irate F`.
+- Change input sample rate : `python pypymorse.py --irate F`.
 Modify the sample rate of the input device, only to use for unusual sound card that are not compatible with the default 44100 sampling rate.

 #### Key bindings